JoySarkarBD/express-prisma-ts-app-boilerplate/readme.md

 });

 /**
- * Controller function to handle the deletion of multiple blog.
+ * Controller function to handle the deletion of multiple blogs.
  *
  * @param {Request} req - The request object containing an array of IDs of blog to delete in the body.
  * @param {Response} res - The response object used to send the response.